Salmonellosis

 There are two species of Salmonella: Salmonella bongori and Salmonella enterica with many subspecies.
 However, subgroups and serovars within a species may be substantially different in their ability to cause disease.
 This suggests that epidemiologic classification of organisms at the subspecies level may improve management of Salmonella and similar pathogens.

-Both vegetarian and non-vegetarian populations are susceptible to Salmonella infections due to the consumption of contaminated meat and milk.
+Both vegetarian and non-vegetarian populations are susceptible to Salmonella infections.

-Infection is usually spread by consuming contaminated meat, eggs, water or milk.
-Other foods may spread the disease if they have come into contact with manure.
-A number of pets including cats, dogs, and reptiles can also carry and spread the infection.
+Infection is usually spread by consuming contaminated meat, eggs, water or milk, but other foods may spread the disease if they have come into contact with manure.
+Some pet animals, including cats, dogs, and reptiles, can also carry and spread the infection.
 Diagnosis is by a stool test or blood tests.

-Efforts to prevent the disease include the proper washing, preparation, and cooking of food to appropriate temperature.
+Procedures to prevent the disease include proper washing and preparation of food, and cooking to appropriate temperature.
 Mild disease typically does not require specific treatment.
 More significant cases may require treatment of electrolyte problems and intravenous fluid replacement.
 In those at high risk or in whom the disease has spread outside the intestines, antibiotics are recommended.

 Salmonellosis is one of the most common causes of diarrhea globally.
-In 2015, 90,300 deaths occurred from nontyphoidal salmonellosis, and 178,000 deaths from typhoidal salmonellosis.
+In 2015, 90,300 deaths were caused by nontyphoidal salmonellosis, and 178,000 by typhoidal salmonellosis.
 In the United States, about 1.35 million cases and 450 deaths occur from non-typhoidal salmonellosis a year.
 In Europe, it is the second most common foodborne disease after campylobacteriosis.